Cancer Council ACT recommends people us at least an SPF 30 broad-spectrum, water resistant sunscreen.

 What’s in sunscreen and how does it work?

-Sunscreens contain ingredients that absorb and reflect UV radiation.
+Sunscreens contain ingredients that either reflect or scatter UV radiation to stop it reaching the skin.
 Examples include:

 - octyl methoxycinnamate (OMC): a prime UVB filter.